The Magic Roundabout (film): Plot

-While saddened, Dougal and his friends continue their journey to retrieve the diamonds respectively from a lava-bordered volcano and an ancient temple filled with evil skeleton guards.
-But Zeebad takes them, leaving the only hope to stop Zeebad is by returning to the roundabout before Zeebad does.
-The gang onboard Train are pursued by Zeebad in a drill-like locomotive and he overhears that they are returning to the roundabout.
-They crash into a buffer stop, sending them flying before crash-landing into the snow.
-The impact injures Train, forcing the gang to leave Train behind and return to the village through the snowy barren wasteland the world is now freezing into.
-Zeebad, after abandoning an injured Sam in the snow, beats the gang to the now-frozen village, but cannot find the third diamond.
-Sam, having realised his true duty is to guard the roundabout, arrives on the moose to battle Zeebad, but is overpowered and fatally wounded.
-Learning that Sam was part of the roundabout, Zeebad discovers that the diamond is hidden inside Sam, and removes it from him, ending Sam's life.
+Though saddened, Dougal and his friends press on to retrieve the diamonds from a volcano edged with lava and an ancient temple guarded by evil skeletons.
+But Zeebad seizes them, leaving the gang's only hope of stopping Zeebad by reaching the roundabout first.
+Aboard Train, they are pursued by Zeebad in a drill-like locomotive and overhears their plan.
+Crashing into a buffer stop, they are launched into the snow, injuring Train, and forcing them to leave him behind as they trek back to the village through the freezing wasteland.
+Zeebad, after abandoning an injured Sam in the snow, arrives at the now-frozen village ahead of them, but unable to find the third diamond.
+Realising his true duty is to guard the roundabout, Sam rides in on the moose to face Zeebad, but is overpowered and fatally wounded.
+Discovering that Sam was part of the roundabout, Zeebad learns that the diamond is hidden within him, and removes it, ending Sam's life.

-When Zeebad begins to freeze the sun with the three diamonds, the gang returns to the village and intervene by reclaiming the diamonds and slot them on the roundabout until the third diamond remains.
-Although Zeebad steals it back and reclaims his victory, the timely arrival of a healed Train knocks the diamond free from Zeebad, giving Dougal the chance to simultaneously redeem himself by slotting it on the roundabout.
-This activates the power in the diamonds to re-imprison Zeebad, thaw out the world, along with the sun, and restore the Magic Roundabout.
-Zebedee is revealed to have survived and re-joins his friends.

-As those who were trapped on the roundabout are freed, a comatose Florence is revived by Dougal.
-As everyone goes for a ride on the roundabout, they discover that it is still non-functional because Sam is lifeless.
-Zebedee restores Sam back to his inanimate form and returns him on the roundabout which functions once again.
-Dougal now realises the true value of his friends and the good qualities of selflessness, courage, and humility.
+As Zeebad begins to freeze the sun with the three diamonds, the gang rushes back to the village, reclaiming the diamonds and placing them on the roundabout until only the third diamond remains.
+Zeebad snatches it back, seemingly reclaiming his victory, but a healed Train arrives just in time to knock it free, giving Dougal the chance to redeem himself by slotting it on the roundabout.
+The diamonds' power re-imprisons Zeebad, thaws the world and the sun, and restores the Magic Roundabout.
+Zebedee, having survived the fall, reunites with his friends.
+Those trapped on the roundabout are freed, and Dougal revives a comatose Florence.
+When they try to ride again on the roundabout, they find that it is non-functional due to Sam being deceased.
+Zebedee restores Sam to his inanimate form, returns him on the roundabout which now functions again.
+Dougal comes to understand the true value of friendship, along with selflessness, courage, and humility.